Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Introduction

-We focus on these indirect signals because, as illustrated in \cref{fig:reweight-hard}, it is challenging even for programmers to directly choose the correct candidate.
-Instead, we synthesize a program input $i$, execute the candidates on $i$, ask a human which output is the intended response to utterance $u$ given input $i$, and upweight the programs in $p$ that yield this correct output (\cref{fig:fig1} bottom).
-Since one input is not always enough to pin down the correct candidate, we iteratively reduce the entropy by repeating the process with new inputs.
+However, we cannot ask the annotators to select the correct program directly, since even expert programmers might find this challenging (\cref{fig:reweight-hard}).
+Instead, \ourframework obtains information indirectly by asking questions about how the program should \emph{behave}.
+We synthesize a program input, execute the candidate programs on it to obtain a list of outputs, and ask the annotators which output is correct given the utterance and the input.
+We could \emph{eliminate} the programs that returned other outputs, but annotators may make mistakes, so we instead \emph{downweight} them via Bayes' Theorem (\cref{fig:fig1} bottom).
+To pin down the correct program, we iteratively reduce the entropy of the distribution over candidates by repeating the process with more synthesized inputs.

-The total annotation effort depends on the number of questions we ask and also how hard it is to answer each question.
-Thus, we synthesize an $i$ that 1) maximizes the expected information gain of knowing the annotator's answer, subject to the constraint that 2) it is simple enough that the annotator can easily determine the correct output (\cref{fig:criteria}).

-Our method in effect applies active learning for each utterance $u$.
-To learn the function (program) $s$, we maintain a belief over the hypothesis space (candidate programs), and sequentially request the input labels that we expect will best refine our belief.
-Our main novelty is using active learning to bridge the semantic parsing and the PBE framework for program synthesis.
-Concretely, we leverage our prior knowledge of the desired program semantics, which we obtain from the natural language utterance $u$ before we see any example $(i,o)$ pairs.
-Therefore, we call our framework \ourframework---\textbf{A}ctive \textbf{P}rogramming by \textbf{E}xamples using a prior derived from a natural \textbf{L}anguage utterance.
+To reduce annotators' workload, we propose an algorithm to search for a program input that maximizes the expected information gain of the annotator's answer (\cref{sec:algo}), subject to the constraint that the input is simple enough for the annotator to reason about the correct output easily (\cref{fig:criteria}).
+Since our method resembles the programming by example (PBE) framework \citep{lavrac1994inductive} and learns an underlying program by actively choosing which examples should be labeled, we call our framework \ourframework---\textbf{A}ctive \textbf{P}rogramming by \textbf{E}xamples using a prior derived from a natural \textbf{L}anguage utterance.

-As a case study, we apply \ourframework to indirectly annotate \spider{} \cite{yu-etal-2018-spider}, an English text-to-SQL dataset with $>$ 60 leaderboard submissions.
-Hence, $s$ refers to a \textbf{S}QL program, $i$ refers to an \textbf{i}nput database that can be queried by $s$, and $p$ is the \textbf{p}rior over a list of SQL candidates, where Codex \cite{chen-etal-2021-evaluating} generates both the probabilities and the list. \cref{sec:algo} proposes a heuristic to synthesize a small database $i$ with high information gain.

-We compare the highest-weighted program to the gold standard to evaluate our annotation framework.
-Using our synthesized input database $i$, a simulated perfect annotator with \ourframework can achieve 91\% annotation accuracy on \spider{} by inspecting 2 databases per utterance with on average 6 records, while using the original sample database from \spider{} can only achieve 86\% accuracy with on average 30K records (\cref{sec:simulation}).